AstarVienna/irdb/METIS/docs/example_notebooks/demos/demo_metis_lms_efficiency.md

   name: python3
 ---

-# Demo METIS LMS Efficiency
+# Demonstration of METIS LMS Efficiency

 This notebook demonstrates the effect `MetisLMSEfficiency`.
 Here we use it standalone to reproduce Figure 6 from E-REP-ATC-MET-1016 (v1.0) to show that the effect computes the efficiency correctly.